bevyengine/bevy-website/release-content/0.14/release-notes/13417_implement_the_full_set_of_sort_methods_on_QueryIter.md

 ```

 To sort our query with the `Attack` component, we specify it as the generic parameter to [`sort`].
+If we wished to sort with more than one [`Component`], we can do so, independent of [`Component`] order in the original [`Query`] type: `enemies.iter().sort::<(&Defense, &Attack)>()`
-This parameter can be thought of as being a [lens](https://dev-docs.bevyengine.org/bevy/ecs/prelude/struct.Query.html#method.transmute_lens) or "subset" of the original query, on which the underlying sort is actually performed.
+The generic parameter can be thought of as being a [lens](https://dev-docs.bevyengine.org/bevy/ecs/prelude/struct.Query.html#method.transmute_lens) or "subset" of the original query, on which the underlying sort is actually performed.
 The result is then internally used to return a new sorted query iterator over the original query items.
 With the default [`sort`], the lens has to be fully [`Ord`], like with [`slice::sort`].
 If this is not enough, then the rest of sort methods from [`slice`] also have their counterpart!